roop/citron/docs/index.md

   - **Reentrant**

-    You can have different instances of a Citron-generated parser class in the same program, and the different instances can be used concurrently.
-You can also have different Citron-generated parser classes in the same program, and instances of those classes can be used concurrently.
+    We can have different instances of a Citron-generated parser class in the same program, and the different instances can be used concurrently.
+We can also have different Citron-generated parser classes in the same program, and instances of those classes can be used concurrently.

-    However, you should not access the same instance of a parser class from multiple threads at the same time (i.e. Citron-generated parsers are not thread-safe).
+    However, we should not access the same instance of a parser class from multiple threads at the same time (i.e. Citron-generated parsers are not thread-safe).